GuruSajjan/Sudoku-Solver-using-Image-processing-and-CNN-Model/README.md

-# Sudoku Solver - Computer Vision Project
+# Sudoku Solver

 ## 📋 Overview
-This project implements a complete Sudoku puzzle solver using computer vision and deep learning.
+This project implements a complete Sudoku puzzle solver using Image Processing and CNN Model.
 The system can take an image of a Sudoku puzzle, detect and extract the grid, recognize the digits using a trained neural network, solve the puzzle, and display the solution.

 ---